Robs0412/radiosonde_flight_visualization/README.md

 Large numbers of flights (>>100) can cause 32-Bit Excel to freeze as RAM memory is not sufficient, especially when drawing charts.
 64-Bit Excel might be the solution.

-Implausible values in 'description' strings are ignored but can cause glitches during parsing for example:
+Implausible values in 'description' strings are ignored but can cause glitches during parsing, for example:

 ![Implausible_Description.PNG](__used_asset__/Implausible_Description.PNG)